demisto/content/Packs/GoogleCloudLogging/Integrations/GoogleCloudLogging/README.md

 >| xxx-xxx |

 ## Troubleshooting
-1. If you encounter the following error message: 'invalid_grant: Invalid JWT Signature.', {'error': 'invalid_grant', 'error_description': 'Invalid JWT Signature.'}, please ensure that your Service Account JSON, permissions and service account scopes are correct.
+If you encounter the following error message: 'Failed to generate/refresh token.
+Subject email or service account credentials are invalid.
+Reason: invalid_grant: Invalid JWT Signature.', please ensure that your Service Account JSON, permissions and service account scopes are correct.